 Some Eyewear poets felt I had abandoned them or singled them out in these messages, which I regret, because over the past six years I have worked hard to bring their books into print, while facing the extreme pressures of running a small business without any government funding.

 The buck stops here.
 I take full responsibility; there are no excuses for these tweets.
-Yet behind them are the twin facts of my passionate belief in a Louis Dudek model of small press publishing; and, two, like many others today, I find the world anxiety-provoking and unstable, exacerbating my health issues.
+Yet behind them are the twin facts of, one, my passionate belief in a Louis Dudek model of small press publishing; and, two, a world I find, like many others today, anxiety-provoking and unstable, exacerbating my health issues.

 As a Catholic I believe in sin, and the forgiveness of sins.
 I have apologised and hope this apology will resonate with any others who were disconsolate because of my words.